Johannesburg is where the deals are made. It’s the most powerful commercial centre on the African continent.

 - Go to the City of Johannesburg website http://www.joburg.org.za/ for regular news

 - Check Wikipedia on the City of Johannesburg Metropolitan Municipality

 Family Medicine in Johannesburg

 The Department of Family Medicine in Johannesburg Metro was established on 2006, together with such Departments in other Gauteng districts.
-It is trying to strengthen the quality of health care for patients by developing a flexible, multi-skilled and multi-disciplinary primary health care team approach in Clinics, Community Health Centres and the two District Hospital in Johannesburg.
+It is trying to strengthen the quality of health care for patients by developing a flexible, multi-skilled and multi-disciplinary primary health care team approach in Clinics, Community Health Centres and the four hospitals in Johannesburg – Edenvale Regional Hospital, South Rand District Hospital, Bheki Mlangeni District Hospital and Lens South District Hospital.
 We support priorities in health: HIV-AIDs (incl.
 ARVs), TB, Mother-Child-Women’s-Health, Chronic Diseases and Mental Health.
 There is work on improving referral & communications – with local government clinics and referral hospitals.

-However there are only 6 family physicians in Johannesburg as at 2016, 10 years later with nurse managers constantly questioning our relevance.
+However there are only 6 family physicians in Johannesburg as at 2022, 18 years later.
 The people of Johannesburg deserve personalised and patient-centred health care in community-oriented family practices of family physician-doctor-clinical associate-nurse teams.
 Hence the focus on COPC and the Chiawelo Community Practice.

 See more about Gauteng and Family Medicine in this.